Mercedes-Benz COMAND

+On newer Mercedes models, COMAND can control other vehicle functions such as the HVAC system, seat controls, and interior lighting.

-COMAND was introduced first exclusively on the flagship S-Class and CL-Class models.
+COMAND was introduced first on the S-Class and CL-Class models.
 Later, it became available on other Mercedes cars too.

 Model history

 COMAND 2.5

 Somewhat confusingly, COMAND 2.5 (not to be confused with the much later COMAND-APS NTG2.5) actually refers to the first generation of COMAND systems, introduced on the W220.
 The "2.5" label seems to refer to the fact that the main COMAND unit for this first generation had a height of 2.5 DIN.
 This COMAND system had a cassette drive, a built-in CD drive for the navigation map discs, an FM/AM radio tuner, a 4-channel amplifier and external connectors to other systems.
 The European models used Tele Atlas map discs (CD).
 Towards the end of 1999, the system was upgraded to use the improved DX type navigation discs.
 COMAND 2.5 uses a D2B optical bus for connection to the external CD changer, the telephone system, the optional Bose surround sound system and the optional Linguatronic voice control system.
 The COMAND 2.5 unit was made by Bosch.

 COMAND 2.5 was an option on almost all models and denoted by Mercedes-Benz option code 352.